bencheeorg/benchee/README.md

 Install via `mix deps.get` and then happy benchmarking as described in [Usage](#usage) :)

-Elixir versions supported/tested against are 1.6+.
-It _should_ theoretically still work with 1.4 & 1.5 but we don't actively test/support it.
+Elixir versions supported/tested against are 1.7+.
+It _should_ theoretically still work with 1.4,
+1.5 and 1.6 but we don't actively test/support it these versions as they're no longer [maintained by the Elixir team](https://hexdocs.pm/elixir/master/compatibility-and-deprecations.html).

 ## Usage